14 February 2013

 On the other end of the phone, my brother Chris sobbed.
 Since the accident, his life has been one of unbelievable twists and turns — of challenges and faith — and of real-life drama.

-But forty-two years later I am happy to report that God did indeed answer my prayers — on that night when the storm changed everything.
+But forty-nine years later I am happy to report that God did indeed answer my prayers — on that night when the storm changed everything.